kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-sequential-play-count.md

     </div>
 </div>

-<h3 style="margin-top:0px;padding-top:10px;"> SequentialPlayCounter.java </h3>
+<h3 style="margin-top:0px;padding-top:10px;"> SequentialPlayCounter </h3>
-SequentialPlayCounter.java operates in much the same way that SongPlayCounter.java does, but is requires a more complex key structure to store both the song played and the song that followed.
+`SequentialPlayCounter` operates in much the same way that `SongPlayCounter` does, but it requires a more complex key structure to store both the song played and the song that followed.
 The easiest way work with complex keys in Kiji is to use [Avro](http://avro.apache.org).
-We define a SongBiGram, that will serve as our key, as a pair of songs played sequentially by a single user.
+We define a `SongBiGram`, which will be our key, as a pair of songs played sequentially by a single user.

 {% highlight js %}
   /** Song play bigram. */
   record SongBiGram {
-    /** The id of the first song played in a sequence. */ string first_song_played;
+    /** The ID of the first song played in a sequence. */ string first_song_played;

-    /** The id of the song played immediately after it. */ string second_song_played;
+    /** The ID of the song played immediately after it. */ string second_song_played;
   }
 {% endhighlight %}

-Where SongPlayCounter's output value class was Text.class, SequentialPlayCounter uses AvroKey.class which requires that we also implement AvroKeyWriter and override getAvroKeyWriterSchema() to fully define the Avro key format.
+Whereas `SongPlayCounter`'s output value class was `Text.class`, `SequentialPlayCounter` uses `AvroKey.class` which requires that we also implement `AvroKeyWriter` and override `getAvroKeyWriterSchema()` to fully define the Avro key format.

-SequentialPlayCounter executes the same basic stages as SongPlayCounter, but with a more complex gather operation.
+`SequentialPlayCounter` executes the same basic stages as `SongPlayCounter`, but with a more complex gather operation.

 #### Read track play data and compose complex keys
-SequentialPlayCounter reads the same data as SongPlayCounter, but maintains a "sliding window" of the most recent two track ids.
-For each song after the first, gather() emits a key/value pair where the key is a SongBiGram of the two most recently played songs, and the value is one (1) as a tally.
+`SequentialPlayCounter` reads the same data as `SongPlayCounter`, but maintains a "sliding window" of the most recent two track ids.
+For each song after the first, `gather()` emits a key-value pair where the key is a `SongBiGram` of the two most recently played songs, and the value is one (1) as a tally.

 {% highlight java %}